Classical Spin Transitions and Absorptive Scattering: Discussion

 where $m_{1*}^2 = m_1^2 + 2m_1 x_*$.
 To match the low-energy Kerr absorption cross-section \cite{Page:1976df} requires a lower-bound of the form $x_* \sim \Omega_{\text{H}} \sim |S_1| \equiv \sqrt{-S_{1\mu}S_1^\mu}$; where $\Omega_{\text{H}}$ is the angular velocity of the event horizon.
 In a finite spin calculation, introducing additional explicit dependence on the classical spin vector in the integration bounds in this way seems \textit{ad hoc}; dependence on the spin vector should emerge in the form of spin universality in the limit of large spin.
 What organizing principle is to be used to determine how Wilson coefficients should be introduced in $x_{*}$?
 Moreover, the spin dependence of $x_{*}$ for Kerr is \textit{non-analytic} in the limit $S_1^\mu \rightarrow 0$, in contrast to the spin dependence of the absorptive contributions which is manifestly analytic; further complicating the question of what spin-structures are to be included/excluded in the EFT parametrization.
 What may be needed is a better understanding of the emergence of (classical) rotational superradiance in the large spin correspondence limit.
 This should provide a \textit{rationale} for such non-analytic spin dependence and a pathway to a generic EFT parametrization of superradiant effects.
 We leave the development of this extended framework to future work.

 \textbf{Acknowledgment}

-We would like to thank Dogan Akpinar, Michael Ruf, Matteo Sergola and Mao Zeng for helpful discussions.
+We would like to thank Dogan Akpinar, Yilber Fabian Bautista, Henrik Johansson, Michael Ruf, Matteo Sergola and Mao Zeng for helpful discussions and useful feedback on the first version of the paper.
 JPG is supported in part by the U.S. Department of Energy (DOE) under Award Number DE-SC0009937 and the Mani L. Bhaumik Institute for Theoretical Physics.
 CRTJ is supported by funding from the University of Arizona.

 \begingroup \allowdisplaybreaks